-I DON'T mean to sound cranky, but all too often when folks find out I debunk urban legends for a living, the first question that pops out of their mouths is, "What about that thing with Richard Gere and the gerbil?
+I don't mean to sound cranky, but I've grown kind of tired of the fact that the first thing that pops out of most folks' mouths when they find out I debunk urban legends is, "What about that thing with Richard Gere and the gerbil?
 Is that true?"

 You learn a lot about human nature in this racket.
 Or should I say, a lot of your worst suspicions about human nature are confirmed time and time again.

 Like, people everywhere are suckers for gossip about sex.
 Weird sex.
 The-weirder-the-better sex.
-We're obsessed with it, in fact, and that obsession can short-circuit our capacity for rational thought.
+We're obsessed with it, in fact, and that obsession short-circuits our capacity for rational thought.

 Gerbilling: a definition